matthew-edelmann/capstone_/README.md

 3. Fixed the price column into being a float type.
 4. Droped the adjusted_price column.

 With that the calendar dataframe is done.
-Now we will look at the listings data frame.
+Now I will look at the listings data frame.
 Here are the steps I took to clean it up.

 1. Drop all unneccisary columns.
 In total it was 46 columns.
 2. Filling nan values with the word 'unknown' in the following columns: host_response_time colunm, 'review_scores_rating', 'review_scores_accuracy', 'review_scores_cleanliness', 'review_scores_checkin', 'review_scores_communication', 'review_scores_location', and 'review_scores_value'